openconfig/gribi/doc/specification.md

 responsibility to do the reconciliation (e.g. via [`Get`](#42-get-rpc) and [`Modify`](#41-modify-rpc) RPC).

-### 4.1.6 Acknowledge Mode
+### 4.1.6 Acknowledgement Mode

-Acknowledge mode indicates how much details should the device update the client on the result of executing the received AFT operations.
+The acknowledgement mode indicates when a response should be sent to a client as the result of executing the received AFT operations.
 [4.1.1](#411-client-server-session-negotiation) defines how the mode is agreed between client and server.

-`Modify` can operate in one of the following acknowledge modes:
+`Modify` can operate in one of the following acknowledgement modes:

 *   `RIB_ACK`: After sending an AFT operation, the client expects the device to respond whether if the AFT operation has been successfully programmed in the